-The Student Organizations page provides student societies and recognized campus groups with a range of resources relating to their obligations outlined in University policies and procedures.
+The Student Organizations page provides student societies and recognized student groups with a range of resources relating to their obligations outlined in University policies and procedures.

 A student society refers to a student organization on whose behalf the University collects a non-academic incidental fee (see Fees: non-academic incidental page).
 Student Societies are broken into two main categories: